This post has been updated for 2020.

 What are HubSpot and Zoho CRM?

 HubSpot and Zoho CRM are both customer relationship management (CRM) software solutions.
 These systems are designed to help businesses keep track of their relationships, manage leads, and identify opportunities for converting leads to sales.
-You can think of a CRM system as a digital Rolodex.
+It provides an in-depth look into all of your contacts, including notes, important dates, phone numbers, and email addresses.

 Learn more about CRM software and compare vendors on our CRM software page.